rehierl/abstract-properties/02-x-mathematics/05-3-tree-traversal/1-2-dfs-pre-in-post-order.md

 tree traversal is **not order preserving**.

 ```
-//- a modified in-order traversal
+//- a modified in-order tree traversal
 traverseInOrderMod(node) begin
   for(child in node.childNodes) begin
     visit(node)